 “You cannot hope to sweep someone else away by the force of your writing until it has been done to you.”

-“On Writing” by no means informs you of everything in the writing world, for then it would be about a million pages.
-Instead, King simplififies the writing process with a taste of his hilarious personal experiences, to even heartbreaking ones.
+“On Writing” by no means informs you of everything in the writing world.
+Instead, King simplififies the writing process with a taste of his hilarious personal experiences, and even heartbreaking ones.
 The book is separated into five sections.
-The first section dives into his childhood, and King claims that this is not an autobiography, but sporadic whispes of memories peeking out from his mind.
-He recalls his development as a writer, how he met his wife, other instances that landed him to the spot he is at today.
-Perhaps my favorite part of this section are the hilarious stories laced throughout.
+The first section dives into his childhood, and King claims that this is not an autobiography, but sporadic whisps of memories peeking out from his mind.
+He recalls his development as a writer, how he met his wife, and other instances that led him to the spot he is at today.
+My favorite part of this section are the hilarious stories laced throughout.

-The third section highlights about the “writing toolbox.”
+The third section highlights the “writing toolbox.”
 There are parts dedicated to writing, grammar, and more.
-I learned a lot about the process of writing a novel in this section due to King's own processes as well.
-It made me consider the question of, "What is really inside my writing toolbox?”
+I learned a lot about the process of writing a novel in this section.
+It made me ask, “What is really inside my writing toolbox?”

-The fourth section is my personal favorite, as it guides the reader into King’s advice on symbolism, themes, and the other recurring parts of writing.
+The fourth section is my personal favorite, as it guides readers into King’s advice on symbolism, themes, and the other literary devices.
 With his own examples, King made the book a learning experience for starry-eyed dreamers like me.
-Getting taught by one of the most dominanting authors in the business was something that would stick in my mind like gum, transferred to my long term memory.
+Getting taught by one of the most dominant authors in the business is something that will stick in my mind like gum.

-The final section dealt with a tragic car crash incident that King suffered from when he was struck by a van.
+The final section deals with a tragic car crash that King suffered from when he was struck by a van.
 His descriptions of the injuries were enough to make one cringe and squirm in their seats.
-What struck me the most about this was the fact that King plunged into a four month long writing block.
-Instead of being discouraged, he continued to persevere through it.
+I was shocked to learn that King plunged into a four-month-long writing block.
+Yet instead of being discouraged, he continued to persevere.
 This specific part put into context that the best of us struggle too, and that we are all human.

-I also specifically liked how King provided examples in the book.
-He mentioned a few of his specific novels and novellas.
-In the end of the book, he also had a long reading lists of books that inspired him or that he simply enjoyed.
+I also specifically liked how King provides examples in the book.
+He mentiones a few of his specific novels and novellas.
+In the end of the book, he also has reading lists of books that inspired him or that he simply enjoyed.
 Immediately, I searched for them all on Goodreads.

-This book is by no means a bible on writing, but it changed the way that I view the craft, averting my gaze.
-King allowed an inspiration to bloom inside my mind.
+“On Writing” is by no means a writing bible, but it changed the way I view the craft.
+King allowed inspiration to bloom inside my mind.

-I recommend this book to anybody interested in the art of writing, who one day dreams of having the story drilled in their head unfold into others.
+I recommend this book to anybody interested in the art of writing, who one day dreams of having the story drilled in their head unfold for others to read.